 Can you use your DNA results to explore your cultural heritage?
 And if you can, should you?
 Personally, I think the answer to both of these questions is a firm “yes”.

-With all of the problems that we have in this world, it seems to me that any connection that we can create between groups of people on one side of the world with people on the other is an absolutely positive thing, without qualification.
+With all of the problems that we have in this world, it seems to me that any positive connection that we can create between groups of people on one side of the world with people on the other is an absolutely wonderful thing, without qualification.

 I know the reason that I focus so much on my Polish and German heritage.
 I am drawn to it because of tragedy.